microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/event-delta.md

 ## Response

 If successful, this method returns a `200 OK` response code and [event](../resources/event.md) collection object in the response body.

+##### Series
+Recurring events are represented by a series master and its corresponding occurrences.
+Upon a change to any occurrence, the **delta** function returns the series master and *all* occurrences.
+If an occurrence is deleted, the series master and the remaining occurrences are returned; there is no explicit event indicating an occurrence was deleted, only the absence of the deleted occurrence.
+The series master and its corresponding occurrences will always be returned on the same page, regardless of the max page size.

 ## Example
 ##### Request